MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/governmentpay.md

 ## Level 0: Commission

 This level within the pay structure consists of all entry level government employees.
-These indiiviudals get paid based off of work completed determined by a higher level of management.
+These indiviudals get paid based off of work completed determined by a higher level of management.

 ### Cabinet
 - President